Request a Demo Blog

 As described by Dr. Adam Pletter, clinical psychologist and founder of iparent101.com, this form of “cyberharassment is both public and permanent” which amplifies the upset.
 Dr. Pletter adds that cyberbullying also leaves a digital tattoo (a more fitting term than digital footprint), resulting in years of distress and often direct mental health implications.

-In this guide, we’ll look at some of the current statistics on cyberbullying, examining both its prevalence and effects.
+In this guide, we’ll look at some of the current cyberbullying statistics, examining both its prevalence and effects.
 We’ll also explore how AI can help prevent cyberbullying and how you can get involved by joining the annual Stop Cyberbullying Day campaign.

 Cyberbullying facts and statistics your business needs to know